IPsec Support

 CSR Configuration

-The configuration of VTI IPsec tunnels on CSR peer router instances is almost identical to the configuration of GRE-over-IPsec tunnels on CSR peer router instances.
+The configuration of VTI IPsec tunnels on CSR peer router instances is almost identical to that of GRE-over-IPsec tunnels on CSR peer router instances.
 The only difference in the configurations is tunnel mode.

 This example shows a basic VTI IPsec tunnel configuration for a CSR peer router instance.